brimdata/zed/docs/tutorials/join.md

 stored in pools in a Zed lake, the pool names would instead be specified in the `from()` block.

-Here we'll load our input data to pools in a temporary Zed Lake, then execute our inner join using `zed query`.
+Here we'll load our input data to pools in a temporary Zed lake, then execute our inner join using `zed query`.

 Notice that because we happened to use `-orderby` to sort our pools by the same